jeremypanjaitan/go-grpc-chat/README.md

 # About
-gRPC support bidirectinoal streaming RPCs where both sides(server and client) send a seqeuence of messages using a read-write stream.
+gRPC support bidirectional streaming RPCs where both sides(server and client) send a seqeuence of messages using a read-write stream.
 Each stream operates independently, they don't have to wait until the response received or they don't have to wait until the response sent.
-You can visit to this link to read more about gRPC https://grpc.io/docs/what-is-grpc/core-concepts/
+You can visit this link to read more about gRPC https://grpc.io/docs/what-is-grpc/core-concepts/

 This simple chat application will demonstrate how the bidirectional mechanism works in gRPC.
 There will be server and client will communicate with each other.
 Server will send a message and client will receive or the opposite.